 The Transition Plan not only helps identify physical barriers within the facilities and pedestrian elements, but will prioritize those locations for remediation.

-While a Transition Plan is surveying a University/College’s compliance needs, , it’s important to note that the University team will be directly involved with the execution of the evaluation and implementation process to minimize any potential impacts to teaching, research, and other daily activities.
-The Transition Plan will assist the University/College in prioritizing required eliminations of barriers and provide applicable alternatives and cost estimates and is required to be updated periodically until all accessibility barriers are removed.
+While a Transition Plan is surveying a university’s/college’s compliance needs, it is important to note that the university team will be directly involved with the execution of the evaluation and implementation process to minimize any potential impacts to teaching, research, and other daily activities.
+The Transition Plan will assist the university/college in prioritizing required eliminations of barriers and provide applicable alternatives and cost estimates.
+The Plan must then be updated periodically until all accessibility barriers are removed.

-It’s important that all Universities and Colleges stay compliant with Title II of the ADA.
+It is important that all universities and colleges stay compliant with Title II of the ADA.
 Major fines can result if barriers are not removed to provide accessibility.
-More importantly, Universities and Colleges that do not develop a comprehensive ADA Transition Plan will soon be ineligible for Federal funding or grants.
-If your University or College is in need of a Transition Plan, please contact us here and Accessology can help you get started in developing your plan.
+More importantly, universities and colleges that do not develop a comprehensive ADA Transition Plan will soon be ineligible for federal funding or grants.
+If your university or college is in need of a Transition Plan, please contact us here, and Accessology can help you get started in developing your plan.